callmeKORRA03/printf/README.md

 The printf function is one of the functions in the stdio.h header file.
 It is a very versatile tool and the most used function for printing to the STDOUT (Console/Terminal) in C.

 The goal of this project, was to teach us as Alx Students (Cohort 16) various skills including, but not limited to the inner Workings of various concepts of the C programming language, GitHub Collaboration, Project Planning, Problem Solving and Research.

+ ## Details of the Project Tasks We Handled